dwolopes/Restaurant-Reviews/README.md

 > [Download Python Other platforms](https://www.python.org/download/other/).

-In order to run and test accessibility, install:
+In order to run and test accessibility, to install:

 1. Google Chrome: